shuidi-fed/postcss-plugin-px2viewport/README.md

 ### About unit `dpx`

 It support `dpx` to resolve a pixel border problems.
-You need add some codes into your html file like this.
+You need add some codes into your entry file like this.

 ```js
 if (window.devicePixelRatio && window.devicePixelRatio >= 2) {